Projects

 Silicon Valley Imperialism: Techno Fantasies and Frictions in Postsocialist Times

-Silicon Valley Imperialism: Techno Fantasies and Frictions in Postsocialist Times will be coming out with Duke University Press in early 2024.
+Silicon Valley Imperialism: Techno Fantasies and Frictions in Postsocialist Times was recently published by Duke University Press in early 2024.
 It explores processes of becoming Silicon Valley in both Romania and the US.
 By charting how technocapitalist aspirations invoke gentrification, racial dispossession, and anticommunism, this book investigates the mechanisms through which Siliconization cannibalizes socialist-era technocultures, infrastructure, and visions in the name of progress.
 At the same time, it charts practices of refusing and thus unbecoming Silicon Valley.

 Anti-Eviction Mapping Project